 The Colma Highway Lighting District (CHLD), currently a County-governed district, provides street lighting services for a portion of the Town of Colma, Olympic Country Club, Broadmoor Village, unincorporated Colma, and a portion of San Bruno Mountain Park.
 The District, formed in 1909, is governed by the five-member San Mateo County Board of Supervisors.
-Merging the portion of CHLD in Town boundaries with the Town of Colma may realize operational and fiscal efficiencies and result in a reduced assessment for Colma residents.
-Both agencies should pursue a detailed study of this option, taking into consideration the maintaining lighting district funds segregated from the Towns general property tax revenue.
+Merging the CHLD within Town boundaries with the Town of Colma may realize operational and fiscal efficiencies and result in a reduced assessment for Colma residents.
+Both agencies should pursue a detailed study of this option, taking into consideration the maintaining lighting district funds segregated from the Towns general property tax revenue in the form of subsidiary district.